Przejdź do treści głównej

 Windows only

 Classic Microsoft technology for building advanced desktop applications on Windows.
-Offers the richest UI capabilities and deepest integration with Windows API.
-Still the dominant technology in enterprise environments.
+Has the most capable UI framework and deepest Windows API integration of any option here.
+Still the dominant choice in enterprise environments.

 Advantages: